SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/openid/advanced-topics.md

 ### User Identity

-When authenticating via OpenID Connect, the Sync Gateway username is based on the issuer and subject in the ID token.
-The Sync Gateway username is defined as [issuer]_[subject].
+When authenticating via OpenID Connect, the Sync Gateway username is based on the issuer and subject in the ID token, as [issuer]_[subject].
 Both the issuer and subject are URL encoded.
+The size of the username can be reduced by setting the optional `user_prefix` value in the Sync Gateway config - this will replace the issuer in the username with the specified `user_prefix` value.

-When register=false is set in your provider configuration, the user must already have been created in Sync Gateway for successful authentication.
-If register=true, upon successful authentication Sync Gateway will create a user based on the token issuer and subject.
+When `register` is false in your provider configuration, the user must already have been created in Sync Gateway for successful authentication.
+If `register` is true, upon successful authentication Sync Gateway will create a user based on the token issuer and subject, if that user doesn't already exist.

 ### Using Multiple Providers

 Sync Gateway supports defining multiple OpenID Connect providers.
-There are a variety of use cases:
+Use cases include:

  - Your application wants to support authentication via a variety of OpenID Connect providers
  - Your application wants to support multiple authentication flows (auth code flow, implicit) for a given provider.  (e.g. Google defines separate OpenID Connect Client IDs for web (auth code), Android, iOS)